 You might be an expert in your field, but that does not mean you know everything.
 So, there’s nothing wrong with seeking advice from your colleagues or mentors.

 It will help you avoid potential pitfalls that you might not have known.
 Having a crop of friends, colleagues, and mentors you can turn to for advice is good.

 Taking on The Wrong Client or Project

 As mentioned earlier, you need customers to stay in business.
 But this does not mean every customer or project will be the right fit for you.
-Sometimes you have to know when to call it quits with a project or client.
+Sometimes, you must know when to call it quits with a project or client.
 It doesn’t sound nice, but it’s for the best.

-Focus on a particular niche and specialise in perfecting your solutions to your niche market needs.After you understand the project scope well, you can assign resources to the project.
+Focus on a particular niche and specialise in perfecting your solutions to your niche market needs.Below we share the biggest mistakes that consultants and business owners typically make and how avoiding these can help rapidly speed up any consulting career.
 Click To Tweet

 Being Arrogant and Overconfident

 Avoid being arrogant and overconfident.
 Portraying confidence in front of your client is essential.
 This quality will help to make them trust you with their business.